How to grow your Instagram account in 2026

 Seeing all the popular Instagram profiles, you get jealous.
-You want your Instagram account to be popular and reach many people that will choose to follow your work.
+You want your Instagram account to be popular and reach a large audience that will choose to follow your work.
 But how to achieve that?
-To grow your Instagram account and make it well-known, you need to work on both your account and your actions.
-Read further to view the most important steps in my opinion on growing your Instagram account in 2023.
+To grow your Instagram account and increase its visibility, you need to focus on both your account and your actions.
+Read further to view the most important steps in my opinion on growing your Instagram account in 2026.

 What NOT to do to grow an account